Botulism

 • Inhalation botulism

-In food-borne botulism, neurotoxin produced in contaminated food is eaten.
+In foodborne botulism, neurotoxin is produced in contaminated food and ingested.

-In iatrogenic botulism, type A or B toxin is injected therapeutically to relieve excess muscle activity; rarely, botulism has occurred after cosmetic injections (with botulinum toxin).
+In iatrogenic botulism, type A or B toxin is injected therapeutically to relieve excess muscle activity (onabotulinumtoxinA); rarely, botulism has occurred after cosmetic injections of a specific, modified formulation of botulinum type A toxin (onabotulinumtoxinA).type A or B toxin is injected therapeutically to relieve excess muscle activity (onabotulinumtoxinA); rarely, botulism has occurred after cosmetic injections of a specific, modified formulation of botulinum type A toxin (onabotulinumtoxinA).

-In inhalation botulism, toxins becomes aerosolized either accidentally or when intentionally used as a bioweapon; aerosolized toxins do not occur in nature.
+In inhalation botulism, toxins becomes aerosolized either accidentally (eg, via intranasal use of contaminated cocaine) (2) or intentionally when used as a bioweapon; aerosolized toxins do not occur in nature.

 C. botulinum spores are highly heat-resistant and may survive boiling for several hours at 100° C. However, exposure to moist heat at 120° C for 30 minutes kills the spores.
 Toxins, on the other hand, are readily destroyed by heat, and cooking food at 80° C for 30 minutes safeguards against botulism.
 C. botulinum can produce type E toxin at temperatures as low as 3° C (ie, inside a refrigerator—for example, in vacuum-packed smoked fish).